sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     ![Custom message](productscript.png)

-    >If you want, you can start testing the chatbot by clicking on the **Chat Preview** button.
-Text *See Categories for Sale* and see how the chatbot shares the categories available, select one and later you'll see its products.
+    >You can start testing the chatbot by clicking **Chat Preview**.
+Type in **See Categories for Sale** and see how the chatbot shares the categories available.
+Then select one and you'll see its products.

 [DONE]
 [ACCORDION-END]